AshishSardana/ds_triton/README.md

 # Scaling DeepStream-Triton on NVIDIA A100 MIG instances through Kubernetes

 This repository contains configuration files to run an end-to-end video analytics application on DeepStream v5.1.
-The application locates 4 different objects on the road (car, pedestrian, roadsign and bicycle) and then classifies the cars into 6 different classes - sedan, minivan, truck etc.
+The application locates 4 different objects on the road (car, pedestrian, roadsign and bicycle) and then classifies the cars into 6 different classes - sedan, minivan, truck etc. <br>
-We are using TrafficCamNet for object detection and VehicleTypeNet for classification, both of which are pre-trained models available on NVIDIA GPU Cloud.
+We are using TrafficCamNet for object detection and VehicleTypeNet for classification, both of which are pre-trained models available on NVIDIA GPU Cloud. <br>
 The deployment is first done on a single 2g.10gb MIG instance of a NVIDIA A100 GPU then scaled all the way up to 8 x A100's, all configured with the same MIG profile.

 ## Pre-requisite: